Eastern Michigan University: History

-Influenced by similar academies in Europe, the state of Michigan founded its first normal school, Michigan State Normal School, in 1849, and open its door in 1853, thirty years after the first normal school in the United States, the Columbian School, was founded in Concord, Vermont by Reverend Samuel Read Hall.
-The Michigan State Normal School was the fourth normal school established in the United States and the first American normal school founded outside New England.
-The American normal schools intended to improve the quality of the burgeoning common school system by producing more qualified teachers.
+Influenced by similar academies in Europe, the Michigan Legislature founded the Michigan State Normal School in 1849 with its campus in Ypsilanti.
+There was a significant contest among municipalities across Michigan to become the home of the state's first normal school.
+These other contending villages and towns included Niles, Jackson, and Marshall.
+The school officially opened its doors for classes on March 29, 1853, with 122 enrolled students.
+American normal schools were intended to be institutions to improve the quality of the burgeoning common school system by producing qualified teachers.

-Adonijah Welch, a University of Michigan graduate, served as the normal school's first principal.
+Adonijah Welch, a University of Michigan graduate, served as the Normal School's first principal.
 He later became the first president of Iowa State Agricultural College, now Iowa State University.
-The Georgian Revival style Welch Hall is named after him.
-Welch Hall, constructed in 1895, is the second-oldest surviving building on the Ypsilanti campus and an Eastern Michigan University Historic District contributing property.
-Classes started on March 29, 1853, with 122 students enrolled.
+The university's Georgian Revival-style Welch Hall bears his name.
+Constructed in 1895, Welch Hall is the second-oldest surviving building on the university's campus and an Eastern Michigan University Historic District contributing property.

-In 1899, the school became the Michigan State Normal College when it developed the first four-year curriculum for a normal college in the nation.
-Normal began the 20th century as Michigan's premier teacher-preparatory school and had become the first teacher-training school in the United States to have a four-year degree program.
-The school continued through World War I, the Great Depression, and World War II, and expanded further.
+In 1899, the school became the Michigan State Normal College when it developed the first four-year curriculum for a normal school in the nation.
+The Normal College began the twentieth-century as Michigan's premier teacher-preparatory school.
+The school continued through World War I, the Great Depression, and World War II, and continued to expand further.
 In 1956, under President Eugene Elliott, the school officially became Eastern Michigan College.
 This was mostly due to the expansion of the school's programs and increased enrollment following the Second World War.

 In 1959 the school became a university, gaining the title Eastern Michigan University after establishing the Graduate School (graduate classes had been offered for two decades, since 1939).
-Between 1959 through 1980 the College of Education, College of Arts and Sciences, Graduate School, College of Business, College of Health and Human Services, and College of Technology were established.
+Between 1959 and 1980 the College of Education, College of Arts and Sciences, the Graduate School, College of Business, College of Health and Human Services, and College of Technology (now GameAbove College of Engineering and Technology) were formally organized and established.
 In the early 1970s, international student exchange schemes were organized, including one with Coventry College of Education (later part of the University of Warwick) in Britain.
-In 2005, the Honors Program became the Eastern Michigan University Honors College.
+In 2005, the Honors Program officially became the Eastern Michigan University Honors College.

 More recently, extended programs were added, such as Continuing Education (which includes EMU Online), the Centers for Corporate Training, the World College, and numerous community-focused institutes.
-Today the university's total student population averages about 23,000, of whom roughly 5,000 are graduate students.
 Most programs are undergraduate or master's level, although the university has doctoral programs in Educational Leadership, Technology, and Psychology.

-Under Michigan's 1964 state constitution, Eastern Michigan University is governed by an eight-member Board of Regents.
-The Regents are appointed by the governor, "with the advice and consent of the Senate", and serve eight-year terms.
-The Regents, in turn, elect the president of the university.
+Prior to Michigan's 1963 State Constitution, Eastern Michigan University was governed by Michigan's elected State Board of Education.
+Since the ratification of the 1963 constitution, EMU has been governed by an eight-member Board of Regents.
+These regents are appointed by the Governor of Michigan with the advice and consent of the Michigan Senate, and serve eight-year terms.
+The regents, in turn, elect the president of the university.